tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/estimators.md

-pre-made Estimators let you experiment with different model architectures by making only minimal code changes.  @{tf.estimator.DNNClassifier$`DNNClassifier`}, for example, is a pre-made Estimator class that trains classification models through dense, feed-forward neural networks.
+pre-made Estimators let you experiment with different model architectures by making only minimal code changes.  @{tf.estimator.DNNClassifier$`DNNClassifier`}, for example, is a pre-made Estimator class that trains classification models based on dense, feed-forward neural networks.

 ### Structure of a pre-made Estimators program